 Shifting down to the $100 price point, and we’re going to be taking a look at another Samsung tablet, and another Amazon tablet.
 But these two models are less expensive and also smaller in size.

-Next up in the sub-$100 category is the Amazon Fire HD 8.
+Next up in the sub-$100 category is the Amazon Fire HD 8 Plus.
 This model was originally released this year, in 2020.
-Specs for the Fire HD 8 include an 8-inch (1280 x 800) display, 2GB of RAM, 32GB of internal storage, and expandable storage via a microSD card slot.
-As we noted with the sub-$200 tablets, the Fire HD 8 would be a good option if you are looking for a low-priced tablet, and are already happy with the Amazon ecosystem for Prime Video, Kindle eBooks, and more.
+Specs for the Fire HD 8 Plus include an 8-inch (1280 x 800) display, 2GB or 3GB of RAM, 32GB or 64GB of internal storage, and expandable storage via a microSD card slot.
+As we noted with the sub-$200 tablets, the Fire HD 8 Plus would be a good option if you are looking for a low-priced tablet, and are already happy with the Amazon ecosystem for Prime Video, Kindle eBooks, and more.

 The best tablet for kids will be somewhat dependent on the kid you are buying for.
 For younger kids, the low-priced Fire HD tablets are great.
 These come at a low price, which is good if they get damaged.
 They also offer plenty of content via Amazon and have built-in parental controls, Amazon Kids+ (which was formerly called FreeTime Unlimited).
 You also have access to thousands of Android apps.

 If you are shopping for an older kid, a better option may be an iPad.
 This would put them in the Apple ecosystem in terms of apps and messaging, and as many families already have an iPhone (or two, or three, or more), sticking with Apple and iOS will allow them to share services with other family members.
-Apple recently announced Apple One, which shares services such as Apple Music, Arcade, TV+, Fitness+, and more, all for one low (family) price.
+Apple offers the Apple One subscription, which shares services such as Apple Music, Arcade, TV+, Fitness+, and more, all for one low (family) price.
 An iPad, depending on the model you choose, can also be used for schoolwork, in addition to fun after-school activities.

 In an attempt to make things easier — here are our quick picks.

-- Best iPad on a budget: iPad (7th gen)
+- Best iPad on a budget: iPad (8th gen) or iPad (9th gen)

-- Best Samsung tablet on a budget: Samsung Galaxy Tab S5e
+- Best Samsung tablet on a budget: Samsung Galaxy Tab S6

-- Best Samsung tablet: Samsung Galaxy Tab S6
+- Best Samsung tablet: Samsung Galaxy Tab S7

-Whichever model — or models — you end up choosing, you can rest assured knowing that you’ll find the best prices right here in the Swappa marketplace.
+Whichever model — or models — you end up choosing, you can rest assured knowing that you’ll find the best prices right here in the Swappa marketplace, the safest marketplace for used tech.
 And, if the models we selected throughout this post aren’t perfect in your eyes, you can tap the green button below to check out all the different tablets that are available on Swappa.